iliyasalve/Mini-Blockchain/README.md

 * _Resolving conflicts in data stored by different nodes in order to store the same version of the Blockchain network;_

 * _Viewing a user's coins._

+## How to start a project

+To successfully launch a project, you need to take the following steps sequentially:

+1. Launch Node

+To start a node, use the console and enter a command in the following format:

+_python noeud.py port filename_

+Or,
+- port: port number, for example 80
+- filename: the name of the file where the private and public keys will be stored

+Note: if desired, you can run multiple nodes using multiple consoles

+2. Launch the application

+To run the application, use the console and enter a command in the following format:

+_python application.py_

+## Notes

 > [!TIP]
 > The server side of the application is written using the [Flask](https://pypi.org/project/Flask/) library.